Record Transient Events

-Any combination of the front panel input channels can be selected as a trigger channel.
+The user can select any combination of the controller’s input channels as a trigger channel.
 Data are collected from all active channels.
-The acquisition can also be triggered using a device such as a switch or photo-electric by connecting the triggering device to a channel other than the collection channel.
+A device such as a switch or photo-electric can also trigger recording by connecting the device to a channel other than the trigger channel.

 Open Loop Output

-Use the open-loop output to drive a modal shaker (optional).
-Output types include linear chirp, exponential chirp, and burst random.
+Use the output test settings to run an open-loop pulse on a shaker.
+Output pulse types include linear chirp, exponential chirp, and burst random.

 Transient Capture Webinar